digital-bacon/two-player-math-game/planning.md

 ## Description

-A 2-Player math game where players take turns to answer simple math addition problems.
+A 2+ Player math game where players take turns to answer simple math addition problems.
 A new math question is generated for each turn by picking two numbers between 1 and 20.
 The player whose turn it is is prompted the question and must answer correctly or lose a life.